-According to one survey, 67% of American adults read a print book in 2016 compared to just 28% who had read an ebook.
-Physical books seem to trump digital copies making it a trend that any self-publishing business ought to note in 2019.
+According to one survey, 67% of American adults trend that any self-publishing business should note in 2019.compared to just 28% who had read an ebook.
+Physical books seem to trump digital copies making it a

 6. A Decline in Pleasure Reading

-Despite the increase in books published through digital, print etc., pleasure reading in the United States has plummeted by almost a third since 2004.
-While a book was published every five minutes on Amazon in 2014, readership numbers have been going in the opposite direction.
+Despite the increase in books published through digital, print, etc., pleasure reading in the United States has plummeted by almost a third since 2004.
+While a book was published every five minutes on Amazon in 2014, readership numbers have gone in the opposite direction.

-Self-publishing businesses need awareness of how people consume books and align the design, marketing and distribution to capitalize on channels that work.
+Self-publishing businesses need awareness of how people consume books and align the design, marketing, and distribution with capitalizing on channels that work.